mhrihab/Classification-and-localization-of-an-object-in-an-image/README.md

 # Classification-and-localization-of-an-object-in-an-image
 You can use this model to classify whether an image contain a specific object that depends on your dataset and localize it using Heat map
+First we need to do some data augmentation